hashiprobr/nfp-java-dao/README.md

 Objects with automatic keys
 ---------------------------

-If the object is the instance of a subclass of `AutokeyFirestoreObject`, the method `key` is not necessary.
-Instead, `AutokeyFirestoreObject` provides its own `getKey` and `setKey` methods, which are used automatically.
+If the object is the instance of a subclass of `AutokeyFirebaseObject`, the method `key` is not necessary.
+Instead, `AutokeyFirebaseObject` provides its own `getKey` and `setKey` methods, which are used automatically.

 In the example below, we assume that no field of a group is unique.